 The design challenge was to imagine how the space would be used when it has never been used by the family before.

 The main view out of the house onto the garden visually connects with the area beside the bread oven.
-By creating a seating area beneath a pergola and connecting those two spaces by a main path unifies the garden, brings the spaces together, visually stretches the space and brings planting into the middle of the space.
+By creating a seating area beneath a pergola and connecting those two spaces by a main path it unifies the garden, brings the spaces together, visually stretches the space and gives an opportunity to bring planting into the middle of the space.
 It also lends itself to a space in which to play the occasional game of pétanque.

 Species of trees and shrubs planted naturalistically throughout the garden are selected to sit harmoniously with the woodlands just beyond the garden.

-This project is now constructed and planting has begun.
-I am showing this garden’s progress through my instagram account.
+This project is now constructed and planting was undertaken between December 2022 and February 2023.
+I am showing this garden’s continued growth and maturity through my instagram account.